Skip to main content

 </project>

-If you use Maven commands to create the project, you also need to create the Spring Boot main application class.
+If you use the Maven command to create the project, you also need to create the Spring Boot main application class.

 Create CloudrunApplication.java in the src/main/java/com/tencent/cloudrun directory: